 Most tractor-trailers on Pennsylvania highways feature 53-foot trailers, though specialized configurations exist for different cargo types.
 The tractor and trailer connect via a “fifth wheel” coupling system, creating a pivot point that allows the vehicle to articulate when turning.

-What Makes Tractor-Trailer Accidents Different from Other Crashes
+How are Tractor-Trailer Accidents Different from Other Crashes?

 Tractor-trailer accidents differ significantly from standard passenger vehicle crashes in several important ways: